MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing1.md

     parent: "imageprocessing"
 ---

-# Example 1: Arithmetic operations on two images
+# Example 1: Arithmetic Operations on Two Images

 {{< youtube "ToTQ3XRPmlk" >}}

 ## Introduction
 We are using the `Arithmetic2` module to apply basic scalar functions on two images.
-The module provides 2 inputs for images and 1 output image for the result.
+The module provides two inputs for images and one output image for the result.

-## Steps to do
+## Steps to Do
-### Develop your network
+### Develop Your Network
 Add two `LocalImage` modules to your workspace for the input images.
 Select *$(DemoDataPath)/BrainMultiModal/ProbandT1.dcm* and *$(DemoDataPath)/BrainMultiModal/ProbandT2.dcm* from MeVisLab demo data and add a `SynchroView2D` to your network.

 In the end, add the `Arithmetic2` module and connect them as seen below.

 ![Example Network](/images/tutorials/image_processing/network_example1.png "Example Network")

 Your `SynchroView2D` shows two images.
 On the left hand side, you can see the original image from your left `LocalImage` module.
-The right image shows the result of the arithmetic operation executed by the `Arithmetic2` module on the two input images.
+The right image shows the result of the arithmetic operation performed by the `Arithmetic2` module on the two input images.

 ![SynchroView2D](/images/tutorials/image_processing/arithmetic_viewer.png "SynchroView2D")

-The `SynchroView2D` module automatically synchronizes the visible slice of both input images, you can see the same slice with and without applied filter.
+The `SynchroView2D` module automatically synchronizes the visible slice of both input images; you can see the same slice with and without applied filter.

-## Arithmetic operations
+## Arithmetic Operations
 Double-click {{< mousebutton "left" >}} the `Arithmetic2` module to select different functions to be applied.

 ![Arithmetic2](/images/tutorials/image_processing/arithmetic2.png "Arithmetic2")